Sweets-omg/Sweetshark-client/README.md

 # USE AT YOUR OWN RISK.

 ps.
 I didn't even read this readme, so I have no idea what's in it.
+Also, I only tested this on windows. ¯\_(ツ)_/¯

 # A multi-server Electron client for Sharkord with Discord-inspired UI.